Poland in talks with Chinese buyers over LOT airline stake

 Poland's Supreme Audit Office said in April that despite the aid and some improvement in performance, LOT had little chance of survival without finding an outside investor.

-LOT is a relatively small carrier whose widebody fleet will rise to just eight aircraft when two new 787 Dreamliners enter service next year.
-The company says it makes on average over 200 flights daily and carries about 5 million passengers each year.
+LOT is a relatively small carrier whose widebody fleet will rise to just eight aircraft when two new 787 Dreamliners enter the fleet next year.
+The company says it makes on average over 200 flights daily.

 Central and eastern Europe has seen a rise in investment from China, as the world's second-largest economy wants to boost ties between Europe and Asia, among other as part of its One Belt, One Road initiative.